DMarby/picsum-photos/README.md

 migrate create -ext sql -dir migrations my_new_migration
 ```
 Then add your SQL to `migrations/<timestamp>_my_new_migration.up.sql` and `migrations/<timestamp>_my_new_migration.down.sql`

+Migrations are applied automatically when the `picsum-photos` application starts.

 ## Deployment on DigitalOcean
 <p>This project is kindly hosted by:</p>